Arbor Vitae, Wisconsin

 Arbor Vitae is a town in Vilas County, Wisconsin, United States.
-The population was 3,153 at the 2000 census.
+The population was 3,403 at the 2020 census.
 The unincorporated community of Arbor Vitae is located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 71.3 square miles (184.6 km^{2}), of which, 62.6 square miles (162.1 km^{2}) of it is land and 8.7 square miles (22.5 km^{2}) of it (12.19%) is water.
+According to the United States Census Bureau, the town has a total area of 71.3 square miles (184.6 km^{2}), of which 62.6 square miles (162.1 km^{2}) is land and 8.7 square miles (22.5 km^{2}) (12.19%) is water.
 Nearby surrounding towns include Woodruff, Minocqua, Boulder Junction, and Sayner.

 Transportation

 Airports

 Arbor Vitae is served by the Lakeland Airport / Noble F. Lee Memorial Field (KARV).
 Located one mile west of the town, the airport handles approximately 27,000 operations per year, with roughly 88% general aviation and 12% air taxi.
 The airport has a 5,150 foot asphalt primary runway with approved GPS and LOC approaches (Runway 18/36) and a 3,602 foot asphalt crosswind runway with approved GPS and NDB approaches (Runway 10/28).

 The Rhinelander-Oneida County Airport (KRHI) serves Arbor Vitae and surrounding communities with both scheduled commercial jet service and general aviation services.